Link: Apply now for the Marriott Bonvoy Business® American Express® Card

-Marriott Bonvoy has quite a portfolio of credit cards, thanks to having agreements with both American Express and Chase.
-For many people, it can be overwhelming to decide which card makes the most sense.
+Marriott Bonvoy has quite a portfolio of credit cards, thanks to agreements with American Express and Chase.
+It can be overwhelming for many to decide which card makes the most sense.

-The Marriott Bonvoy Business™ American Express® Card is Marriott’s business credit card.
+The Marriott Bonvoy Business® American Express® Card is Marriott’s business credit card.
 Is this a card worth having, and under what circumstances?
-Let’s look at the welcome bonus, annual fee, and much more.
+Let’s look at the welcome offer, annual fee, and much more.

 Marriott Credit Card Eligibility Restrictions